 8. Don’t settle for just official questions

-Thinking laterally can help to make revision more fun.
+Thinking laterally can help to revise more fun.

-Why not get a friend to ask you questions on a passage of your favourite novel to help with your verbal reasoning skills?
+Why not get a friend to ask you questions about a passage from your favourite novel to help with your verbal reasoning skills?
 Or play a maths-based computer game to help you master basic mathematical principles?